 A Wolf den leader asks a question about how to fulfill the Footsteps of Faith requirement.
 What do you do when the Cubmaster is opposed to the location you want to visit?

-Footsteps of Faith is one of the Wolf CORE Adventure Requirements.
+Duty to God Footsteps is one of the Wolf CORE Adventure Requirements.
 For this adventure, Wolves visit a religious monument and create a display about their trip.
 They also explore other aspects of faith.

 Two Cub Scout leaders ask about how to complete the faith related requirements with Cub Scouts who are raised in agnostic homes.